We Have Your Perfect Dentist for Children and Teens at Lincoln Family Dentistry…

-If you are looking for a gentle, kind and patient-centered children’s and teens dentist in Lincoln, NE area, you will enjoy meeting Dr. Kelly O’Hara.
-She is our wonderful, kind and caring dentist for children and teens; She has excellent chair side manners and positive ways to communicate, educate and inspire children and teens about the importance of dental health.
+If you are looking for a gentle, kind, and patient-centered children’s and teens dentist in Lincoln, NE area, you will enjoy meeting Dr. Jon Isaacson.
+He is a wonderful, kind and caring dentist for children and teens who has excellent chair side manners and positive ways to communicate, educate, and inspire others about the importance of teen and pediatric dental health.

-Dr. Kelly O’Hara, your family dentist for children and teens says:
+Dr. Jon Isaacson, your family dentist in Lincoln, NE for children and teens says:

-“Children’s Dentistry is one of the most important fields in medical practice as dental caries in children is considered to be #1 silent disease in children.
-The main cause of caries in children and teens is access to pop, excessive sugar intake and inability to properly brush and floss (underdeveloped dexterity).
+“Children’s Dentistry is one of the most important fields in medical practice as dental caries in children is considered to be the #1 silent disease in children.
+The main cause of caries in children and teens is access to pop, excessive sugar intake, and the inability to properly brush and floss (underdeveloped dexterity).

-It is important for children and teens to learn healthy dental habits to prevent dental problems and Inflammation associated with them.
+It is important for children and teens to learn healthy dental habits to prevent dental problems and inflammation associated within them.
 I believe in teaching children and teens about healthy dental habits and overall health habits.”

-Why choose Dr. Kelly O’Hara as your family dentist for children and teens?
+Why choose Dr. Jon Isaacson as your family dentist for children and teens?

 Read more about important oral health for teens at:

-Dr. Kelly O’ Hara, children’s and teens dentist have an ability to establish strong and positive relationships with children and teens.
-In fact, she can create a positive and fun experience for your child so that they not only start wanting to go to the dentist but will make it a point to make a habit of taking care of their teeth.
+Dr. Jon Isaacson, your children’s and teens dentist, has the ability to establish strong and positive relationships with children and teens.
+In fact, he can create a positive and fun experience for your child, so that they not only start wanting to go to the dentist but will make taking care of their teeth a habit.

-This Lincoln, NE Children’s and teens dentist is comfortable dealing with children and teens.
-She is a pro at establishing positive and long lasting good oral care habits.
-Strong childhood oral health habits help ensure children and teens to take good care of their teeth and gums throughout their lives.
+This Lincoln, NE Children’s and teens dentist is a pro at establishing positive, long-lasting good oral care habits.
+An excellent homecare routine to include brushing and flossing along with making that first dental appointment are vital in creating strong childhood oral health habits to ensure that children and teens will take good care of their teeth and gums throughout their entire life.